Loza Abera

-Loza Abera Geinore (Amharic: ሎዛ አበራ; born 2 October 1997) is an Ethiopian professional footballer who plays for DC Power FC in the USL Super League and the Ethiopia women's national team as a forward.
-She previously played for USL W League club Virginia Marauders and Nigd Bank in the Ethiopian Women's Premier League.
+Loza Abera Geinore (Amharic: ሎዛ አበራ; born 2 October 1997) is an Ethiopian professional footballer who plays as a forward for USL Super League club DC Power FC and the Ethiopia national team.

 Early life

 She was the third child of her family and the only female player in her neighborhood, she used to play football with mainly male composed teams both in school football matches and neighborhood football matches in her town Durame.
 Loza started playing football at the age of six.
 In 2011, she participated in the All Ethiopian Games, a tournament in which she represented the SNNP regional state and scored seven goals.
 That became her initial momentum to get noticed by Ethiopian women's national team recruiters.

 Club career

-Ethiopia

 Abera joined her first professional club, Hawassa City S.C.
 Women, in 2012.
 Spending two years at the club, she helped the club to two 3rd-place finishes in the league while being the team's top goal scorer for both seasons.

 After an invitation from then coach Asrat Abate, Abera joined Dedebit F.C.
 Women (now defunct).
 She spent four years at Dedebit F.C., winning the League and top goal scorer honors in all four years.
 She finished the 2015–16 EWPL season with 47 goals during season and 10 goals in the playoff competition.
 Despite lucrative offers from various teams, she made a promise to herself to finish high school.
 She did, and went on to Addis-Abeba University school of commerce while signing contracts from the area.

 Abera signed with Adama City Women midway through the 2018–19 EWPL season after her brief stint in Sweden with Kungsbaka DFF.
 Continuing her success in her home country, she helped Adama City win its first ever EWPL title.
 After six seasons playing in the EWPL, Abera has scored over 200 goals and holds the record for most goals in the league's history.
 In November 2020, she signed for Nigd Bank of the Ethiopian Women's Premier League.